CaptainBawa/Budget-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse full-stack curriculum for the inspiration and guidance.
+I express my gratitude to the Microverse full-stack curriculum for their inspiring guidance, and I extend appreciation to Gregoire Vella(https://www.behance.net/gregoirevella), the Behance artist behind the original design.(https://creativecommons.org/licenses/by-nc/4.0/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>